xterminal86/ca-1d/README.md

 `<OUTPUT_LENGTH>` - how long the output should be in characters
 `<DELAY_MS>`      - delay between next iteration of automaton
-`<WRAP>`       - if negative do not wrap cells around when considering neighbours, otherwise 0 or 1 as bounds
+`<WRAP>`          - if negative wrap cells around when considering neighbours, otherwise 0 or 1 as bounds
 `<START>` - optional starting configuration bitmask as decimal number.
-If not specified, starting configuration will be one cell in the middle of the line with `<OUTPUT_LENGTH>` // 2.
+If not specified, starting configuration will be one cell in the middle of the line with `<OUTPUT_LENGTH>` // 2 length.

 ---